vkhristenko/dockerfiles/cc7-cuda10p1-cmssw/readme.md

-# Running Patatrack CMSSW release with Ecal Reco on Nvidia GPU inside the Docker Container
+# Running Patatrack CMSSW release with Ecal Reco on Nvidia GPU inside the Docker Container using CMS Open Data

 ## Assumptions for the host
 - assume Nvidia Drivers + CUDA Toolkit installation